-The mastopexy, more commonly called a breast lift, is a surgical procedure created to raise sagging breasts to a natural, proportionate position on the chest.
-The procedure will eliminate lax, stretched tissue to restore firmer, shapely breasts.
-During a mastopexy, elongated nipples can also be reshaped and repositioned to restore attractive, younger looking breasts.
+The mastopexy, more commonly known as breast lift, is a cosmetic procedure that raises sagging breasts to a natural, proportionate position on the chest.
+The procedure will eliminate stretched tissue to restore firmer, shapely breasts.
+During a mastopexy, elongated nipples can be reshaped and re-positioned.
+As a result, restoring younger looking breasts.

 Why Consider a Breast Lift?

-The mastopexy will be custom-tailored to fit the unique needs of each individual patient.
-Although the mastopexy does not address diminishing chest volume, Dr. Roland can combine the breast lift technique with a breast augmentation (breast implants) for optimal results.
+We custom-tailor the breast lift to fit your unique needs.
+Though this surgical procedure does not address diminishing chest volume, Dr. Roland can combine the breast lift technique with breast augmentation (breast implants) to provide you with optimal results.

 How is the Breast Lift Performed?

-Dr. Roland’s breast lift procedure will be performed at an accredited New York City surgical facility under general anesthesia.
-The procedure will take from two to three hours to perform, depending on the extent of correction and the specific technique used.
+Dr. Roland’s breast lift procedure is performed at an accredited New York City (NYC) surgical facility under general anesthesia.
+In the operating room, the procedure will take from two to three hours to perform, depending on the extent of correction and the specific technique used.

 After consulting for about a year with different plastic surgeons for a breast augmentation, Dr.Roland was highly reccomended to me.
 I am 25 years old and started with a very small A cup.
 I am now a 32D, under the muscle 375 cc silicone implants.
 My breasts look beautiful.
 I know I could have not had better reults with anyone else.
 My breasts look natural, symmetrical and my recovery was a breeze!
 I am so very happy I chose Dr.Roland.
 Even his office staff is amazing!
 Look no further, he is your plastic surgeon!